Legal Separation in New Jersey

 Do I have to be legally separated from my spouse to file for divorce?

-No. You can file for a Complaint for Divorce against your spouse at any time.
+No. You can file for a Complaint for Divorce against your spouse at any time, setting forth any of the grounds for divorce in NJ.
 However, you can use a separation as grounds for divorce if you intend to divorce for cause.
 If you live separately from your spouse for a period exceeding 18 months, you can use the separation as your legal reason for divorce.
 If you do not wish to wait for the 18 months to pass, you can file for divorce based upon irreconcilable differences (e.g. a no fault divorce) which does not have any requirements for time spent seperated.

 How does a separation affect our income tax status?